2013 South Korean sabotage plot: United Progress Party's resistance

-Suspected destruction of evidence
+NIS agents raiding Lee Seok-ki's office

 On 28 August 2013, the NIS agents raided Lee Seok-ki's office with the warrant at 8:10 am, but faced resistance of Lee's aides and succeeded to enter the office only after 20 minutes of struggle.
 Inside the office, Lee Seok-ki's fellow lawmakers including Kim Mi-hee blocked the door of another Lee's office room until 3:00 pm.

 On 28 August 2013, Lee Seok-ki allegedly took a taxi and ran away in disguise when he found the investigators searching and seizing his place, according to the report of Channel A, a South Korean TV network.
 On the next day Lee explained he stayed in Seoul.
 Owing to his running away the execution of the search warrant on his body had to be delayed until the next day.

 Resisting arrest

-On 2 September at 10:30 a.m., at one of the National Assembly's meeting rooms, Kim Jae-yeon and Kim Mi-hee, fellow lawmakers of Lee Seok-ki from Unified Progressive Party(UPP), confronted with the passage of the arrest motion for Lee, appealed to lawmakers from the Democratic Party to help Lee.
+On 2 September at 10:30 a.m., at one of the National Assembly's meeting rooms, Kim Jae-yeon and Kim Mi-hee, fellow lawmakers of Lee Seok-ki from Unified Progressive Party (UPP), confronted with the passage of the arrest motion for Lee, appealed to lawmakers from the Democratic Party to help Lee.
 They distributed "the statement of appeal" saying that Lee is innocent of insurgency plot and the NIS investigation is merely McCarthyism and a witch hunt.
 And about 200 members of the UPP's regional committee crowded in front of the National Assembly's building and collided with security guards there shouting "Stop approving the arrest motion for Lee."

 On 4 September 2013, members of the UPP fiercely protested and collided with the NIS investigators executing the arrest warrant for Lee Seok-ki.
-The NIS, for the execution of the warrant, sent about 60 investigators to Lee's office in the National Assembly's hall, but they were blocked by the UPP members' violence.
-About 30 people from UPP cursed, pushed, and even beat the NIS investigators.
+The NIS, for the execution of the warrant, sent about 60 investigators to Lee's office in the National Assembly's hall, but they were blocked by UPP members.
+About 30 people from UPP cursed, pushed, and fought against the NIS investigators.

-Denying charges and changing statements
+Denying of charges

-On 31 August 2013, the Unified Progressive Party(UPP) held a demonstration in protest of NIS's investigation of Lee Seok-ki and other members of the party on charge of insurgency plot, in front of NIS building in Seocho-Gu, Seoul.
-In the protest, titled as "a rally against NIS's fabrication of charges and repression", the UPP lawmakers Lee Seok-ki, Lee Jung-hee, and Oh Byung-yoon participated and about 1,500 people(calculation by police) rallied.
+On 31 August 2013, the Unified Progressive Party (UPP) held a demonstration in protest of NIS's investigation of Lee Seok-ki and other members of the party on charge of insurgency plot, in front of NIS building in Seocho District, Seoul.
+In the protest, titled as "a rally against NIS's fabrication of charges and repression", the UPP lawmakers Lee Seok-ki, Lee Jung-hee, and Oh Byung-yoon participated and about 1,500 people (calculation by police) rallied.
 "This case is a complete set-up.
-The NIS must stop spreading false information and reveal the video recordings of the plot meeting, if they have any" the UPP chairwoman Lee Jung-hee said in the rally.
+The NIS must stop spreading false information and reveal the video recordings of the meeting, if they have any" the UPP chairwoman Lee Jung-hee said in the rally.